tinymce/tinymce-docs/cloud-deployment-guide/editor-plugin-version.md

 #### stable release channel

 This channel deploys the latest release of TinyMCE that has passed our quality assurance process.
-The current version of TinyMCE available through the the /5/ stable channel can be found [here](https://cloud.tinymce.com/5/version.txt).
+The current version of TinyMCE available through the `/5` stable channel can be found [here](https://cloud.tinymce.com/5/version.txt).
 The TinyMCE 5 stable channel can be loaded from [this url](https://cloud.tinymce.com/5/tinymce.min.js.)

 ##### Example